Wedding startup Zola just received a lavish gift: $100 million in fresh funding

 TC: How many people have used the site to date?

-SM: More than 500,000 couples have used our wedding registry or else managed their guest list through Zola .
+SM: More than 500,000 couples have used our wedding registry or else managed their guest list through Zola.

 TC: Zola started as a wedding registry product.
 Now, it’s a full-fledged marketplace, connecting engaged couples to 600 brands and 60,000 products.
 Are you making a percentage off each sale?